 No. If your business operates in a restricted network environment, you only need to update your own company’s firewall.
 You do not need to have your customers update their firewalls.

 Currently, the best indicator that Firebase is inaccessible is if the Supervisor “eye” icon does not appear in the upper left corner of the Messaging Hub.
 This is assuming that the Hub user (agent or sub-admin) has been given the correct privileges in the Permissions tab of the Admin Dashboard.

-After we migrate additional technologies in mid-September 2022, other Hub elements including visitor data, messages and chats themselves will not appear if Firebase is unavailable.
+After we migrate additional technologies in mid-November 2022, other Hub elements including visitor data, messages and chats themselves will not appear if Firebase is unavailable.